How Advertising, Influencer Marketing, and Public Relations Contrast With and Complement Each Other

 While trust is more difficult to achieve, the payout is better.
-A solid public image boosts your authority and credibility by having a third party acknowledge your achievements.
-Michael Levine, author of Guerilla P.R. said, “depending on how you measure and monitor, an article is between 10 times and 100 times more valuable than an advertisement.”
+A robust public image boosts your authority and credibility by having a third party acknowledge your achievements.
+Michael Levine, the author of Guerilla P.R. said, “depending on how you measure and monitor, an article is between 10 times and 100 times more valuable than an advertisement.”
 While that may seem impossible, Levine statements rang true in a study commissioned by inPowered, who found that PR lifted brand awareness by nearly 90%.

 How Should Brands Market Themselves?